GitauHarrison/configure-flask-to-use-postgresql/README.md

 ### Step 2: Create a New User

-Notice that the prompt on the terminal has changed to `postgres`.
+Notice that the prompt on the terminal has changed to `postgres=#`.
 We can issue our first postgres command to create another user called `muthoni` by running:

 ```sql
 postgres=# CREATE USER muthoni SUPERUSER;